pmaxim98/Omul-Bombator/README.md

 # Omul-Bombator
-A multiplayer bomberman clone made in 2 weeks and a half.
+A multiplayer bomberman clone made in a 2 weeks and a half challenge.
 Beware, the code is very, very ugly and unneficient (but it works).

 ![alt tag](http://i.imgur.com/2dFwAhD.png)